littlepictures/arctic_decline_game/README.md

 # CLIP - Arctic Decline Game

 ## Background on this CLIP
-This repository contains a retro-styled javascript game called "Arctic Decline" that immerses the player in the struggle of arctic ice loss.
-The game is written in javascript and can best be played on a desktop computer.
+Arctic Decline is a little interactive game that gives an intuitive insight into the realities of the shrinking sea ice.
+The size of the paddles corresponds to the arctic sea ice area in the respective level / year.
+It is intentionally designed with a retro game character as the arctic sea ice dataset used for the game begins in the early 80s.
+The game was initially developed as a side project but was completely redesigned and reprogrammed for release in this project.

 ## Data Sources
-The game is fetching it's level data from a 'levels.json' file.
+The game is written in javascript and fetching it's level data from a 'levels.json' file.
 NOTE: This file is still in beta and needs to be updated before public use.

 ## CREDITS & LICENSE
 - Idea by: [Ubilabs](https://www.ubilabs.com/)